joshiausdemwald/AutowiringBundle/README.md

 2nd half of June '11:

 - Added the ability to resolve interface if they point to unique services.
-  Simply pass an interface type hint to a injected method and see what's happening.
+  Simply pass an interface type hint to an injected method and see what's happening.
 - Enhanced testcoverage
 - Documentation